Skip to content

 Any MLS information, whether provided in written or printed form, provided electronically, or provided in any other form or format, is provided for the exclusive use of the participant and those licensees affiliated with the participant who are authorized to have access to such information.
 Such information may not be transmitted, retransmitted, or provided in any manner to any unauthorized individual, office, or firm.

 None of the foregoing shall be construed to prevent any individual legitimately in possession of current listing information, sold information, comparables, or statistical information from utilizing such information to support valuations on particular properties for clients and customers.
 Any MLS content in data feeds available to participants for real estate brokerage purposes must also be available to participants for valuation purposes, including automated valuations.
 MLSs must either permit use of existing data feeds, or create a separate data feed, to satisfy this requirement.
 MLSs may require execution of a third-party license agreement where deemed appropriate by the MLS.
 MLSs may require participants who will use such data feeds to pay the reasonably estimated costs incurred by the MLS in adding or enhancing its downloading capacity for this purpose.
 Information deemed confidential may not be used as supporting documentation.
 Any other use of such information is unauthorized and prohibited by these rules and regulations.
-(Amended 05/14)

-Use of MLS Information
+Section 13: Use of MLS Information

 Information from MLS compilations of current listing information, from statistical reports, and from any sold or comparable report of the association or MLS may be used by MLS participants as the basis for aggregated demonstrations of market share or comparisons of firms in public mass-media advertising or in other public representations.
 This authority does not convey the right to include in any such advertising or representation information about specific properties which are listed with other participants, or which were sold by other participants (as either listing or cooperating broker).
 However, any print or non-print forms of advertising or other forms of public representations based in whole or in part on information supplied by the association or its MLS must clearly demonstrate the period of time over which such claims are based and must include the following, or substantially similar, notice:

-Changes in Rules and Regulations
+Section 15: Changes in Rules and Regulations

-Section 14 Changes in Rules and Regulations:
+Section 15.1: Changes in Rules and Regulations

 Amendments to the rules and regulations of the service shall be by consideration and approval of the board of directors of the Multiple Listing Service, subject to final approval by the board of directors of the Greater El Paso Association of REALTORS®(shareholder).

-Standards of Conduct for MLS Participants
+Section 16: Standards of Conduct for MLS Participants

-Standard 16.1:
+Section 16.1:

-Standard 16.2:
+Section 16.2:

 Signs giving notice of property for sale, rent, lease, or exchange shall not be placed on property without consent of the seller/landlord.

-Standard 16.4:
+Section 16.4:

 MLS participants shall not solicit a listing currently listed exclusively with another broker.
 However, if the listing broker, when asked by the MLS participant, refuses to disclose the expiration date and nature of such listing (i.e., an exclusive right-to-sell, an exclusive agency, open listing, or other form of contractual agreement between the listing broker and the client) the MLS participant may contact the owner to secure such information and may discuss the terms upon which the MLS participant might take a future listing or, alternatively, may take a listing to become effective upon expiration of any existing exclusive listing.

-Standard 16.5:
+Section 16.5:

 MLS participants shall not solicit buyer/tenant agreements from buyers/tenants who are subject to exclusive buyer/tenant agreements.
 However, if asked by an MLS participant, the broker refuses to disclose the expiration date of the exclusive buyer/tenant agreement, the MLS participant may contact the buyer/tenant to secure such information and may discuss the terms upon which the MLS participant might enter into a future buyer/tenant agreement or, alternatively, may enter into a buyer/tenant agreement to become effective upon the expiration of any existing exclusive buyer/tenant agreement.
-(Amended 1/98)

-Standard 16.6:
+Section 16.6:

 MLS participants shall not use information obtained from listing brokers through offers to cooperate made through Multiple Listing Services or through other offers of cooperation to refer listing brokers’ clients to other brokers or to create buyer/tenant relationships with listing brokers’ clients, unless such use is authorized by listing brokers.
-(Amended 11/01)

-Standard 16.7:
+Section 16.7:

 The fact that an agreement has been entered into with an MLS participant shall not preclude or inhibit any other MLS participant from entering into a similar agreement after the expiration of the prior agreement.
-(Amended 1/98)

-Standard 16.8:
+Section 16.8:

 The fact that a prospect has retained an MLS participant as an exclusive representative or exclusive broker in one or more past transactions does not preclude other MLS participants from seeking such prospect’s future business.
-(Amended 1/04)

-Standard 16.9:
+Section 16.9:

 MLS participants are free to enter into contractual relationships or to negotiate with sellers/landlords, buyers/tenants or others who are not subject to an exclusive agreement but shall not knowingly obligate them to pay more than one commission except with their informed consent.
-(Amended 1/98)

-Standard 16.10:
+Section 16.10:

 When MLS participants are contacted by the client of another MLS participant regarding the creation of an exclusive relationship to provide the same type of service, and MLS participants have not directly or indirectly initiated such discussions, they may discuss the terms upon which they might enter into a future agreement or, alternatively, may enter into an agreement which becomes effective upon expiration of any existing exclusive agreement.
-(Amended 1/98)

-Standard 16.12:
+Section 16.12:

 MLS participants are not precluded from making general announcements to prospects describing their services and the terms of their availability even though some recipients may have entered into agency agreements or other exclusive relationships with another MLS participant.
 A general telephone canvass, general mailing, or distribution addressed to all prospects in a given geographical area or in a given profession, business, club, or organization, or other classification or group is deemed general for purposes of this rule.
-(Amended 1/04)

 The following types of solicitations are prohibited: